HaffOrganization/MySolution/README.md

-# AL-Go Per Tenant Extension Template
+# AL-Go Per Tenant Extension Template (local copy)

 This template repository can be used for managing AppSource Apps for Business Central.